zd3nik/SenjoUCIAdapter/README.md

 Universal Chess Interface (UCI) adapter by Shawn Chidester <zd3nik@gmail.com>.

 Just write your chess engine and let Senjo's UCIAdapter deal with the UCI protocol.
+See [Clubfoot](https://github.com/zd3nik/Clubfoot) for an example chess engine that uses Senjo.

 Description
 -----------